Alpine, Alaska: Demographics

 Alpine first appeared as a census-designated place (CDP) in 2000, but did not report any residents.
-As of the censusof 2000 there were no permanent people living in the CDP, but approximately 250 workers in the work camp.
+As of the census of 2000 there were no permanent people living in the CDP, but approximately 250 workers in the work camp.
 Its status as a CDP was abolished as of the 2010 census.

 Oil production

 Discovered in 1994 and declared commercial in 1996, the Alpine Oil Pool was the largest oil field discovered in the US in over a decade.
 Development drilling began in 1998, and nine facilities modules were delivered to the North Slope via sealift during July 1999.
 Regular production began in November 2000.

 The Alpine Oil Pool produced an average of 97,485 BOPD during 2003 and 98,895 BOPD in 2004.
 Major upgrades were undertaken in 2004 to the water handling capacity and in 2005 to the oil handling, seawater injection and gas handling capacity.
 These upgrades enabled the production to peak at 130687 oilbbl in November 2005.
 Since that peak, production from the pool has declined, despite continued development drilling operations and stood at an average of 44126 oilbbl during first six months of 2019.

+In June 2023, Alaska regulators proposed that Conoco Philips receive a 914,000$ penalty for its handling of a “shallow underground blowout” of a well in 2022, as gas was released uncontrollably at the surface for days across various locations.